Elecapp/Elecapp/index.md

 - [AI & Society Summer School](https://phd-ai-society.di.unipi.it/summer-schools/ph-d-ai-society-summer-school-2022/), Pisa - July 2022
 - [Lipary Summer School 2022 on Data Science: Models, Algorithms, AI and Beyond](https://complex22.liparischool.it/), Lipari - July 2022

+## Teaching
+- Tutor for the Data visualization course of the [Master in Big Data Analytics and Social Mining](https://masterbigdata.it/), May-June 2023